Punjab Institute of Cardiology: Services

-This hospital services include cardiac emergency, OPD, diagnostics, interventional and invasive cardiology and cardiac surgery.
-Fully equipped cardiac ambulatory services are also available round the clock.
-More than 160,000 patients are examined annually at OPD.
-More than 17,000 are admitted.
-PIC is the second largest cardiac center in Pakistan after NICVD karachi, with 31,000 echocardiographs, 4000 nuclear medicine procedures, 16,000 angiograms, 3500 angioplasties including 5000 stents and 2500 cardiac surgeries a year.
+The hospital offers outpatient services, advanced diagnostics, interventional and invasive cardiology, as well as cardiac surgery.
+The hospital also provides fully equipped cardiac ambulatory services 24/7.
+Each year, more than 160,000 patients are examined in the OPD, with over 17,000 admissions.
+As the second largest cardiac centre in Pakistan, after NICVD Karachi, PIC performs 31,000 echocardiograms, 4,000 nuclear medicine procedures, 16,000 angiograms, 3,500 angioplasties (including 5,000 stents placements), and 2,500 cardiac surgeries annually.

 Research and training

 Punjab Institute of Cardiology is also actively involved in research and postgraduate training in cardiology, cardiac surgery and anesthesia.
 It is the first ISO certified hospital in the government sector.

 In 2015, the College of Physicians and Surgeons Pakistan selected the Punjab Institute of Cardiology for training in Electrophysiology and Interventional Cardiology.

 90% of patients at the Punjab Institute of Cardiology (PIC) receive free treatment; it is a government-funded hospital.